 - Vitamin D Deficiency: Seniors deficient in vitamin D are at higher risk for falls and bone fractures.
 And older adults often suffer from this deficiency for reasons that range from a lack of sun exposure to problems with absorption.
 Make sure to discuss the need for a vitamin D supplement with your physician.

-If you are just beginning to explore senior living, we have a resource you can download with our compliments. to help you learn more about senior housing, gather tips for talking with an older loved one about moving, and much more!
+If you are just beginning to explore senior living, we have a resource you can download with our compliments.
+Download our Staying Home vs. Moving to Senior Living Guide to help you learn more about senior housing, gather tips for talking with an older loved one about moving, and much more!